anujbansal16/Terminal-File-Explorer/README.md

 		BACKSPACE=>Clear last character

-##Commands Documentation
+## Commands Documentation

 * **GOTO**- User can navigate to different directories by proving absolute and relative path

+Note:-
-Note: 	Absolute path starts from / or ~
+*Absolute path starts from / or ~
-		Relative path starts from directoryName (not ./DirectoryName)
+*Relative path starts from directoryName (not ./DirectoryName)

 Syntax